mikewyattdesign/BPSFishingTour/README.md

 ## Setup

 1. `cd` to the project in your terminal.
-1. Run `bundle install` to grab dependencies
+1. Run `bundle install` to grab dependencies.
+1. Run `bower install` to grab client-side dependencies.

 ## Development